shihenw/convolutional-pose-machines-release/README.md

 Contact: Shih-En Wei (weisteady@gmail.com)

+## Recent Updates
+- Including a VGG-pretrained model in matlab (and also python) code.
+This model was used in CVPR'16 demo.
+It scores 90.1% on MPI test set.

 ## Before Everything
 - Watch some [videos](https://www.youtube.com/playlist?list=PLNh5A7HtLRcpsMfvyG0DED-Dr4zW5Lpcg).
 - Install [Caffe](http://caffe.berkeleyvision.org/).
-If you are interested in training this model on your own machines, consider using [our version](https://github.com/shihenw/caffe) with a data layer performing online augmentation.
+If you are interested in training this model on your own machines, or real-time systems, please use [our version](https://github.com/shihenw/caffe) (a submodule in this repo) with customized layers.
 Make sure you have done `make matcaffe` and `make pycaffe`.
-- Copy `caffePath.cfg.example` to `caffePath.cfg` and set your own path in it.
+[//]: #(- Copy `caffePath.cfg.example` to `caffePath.cfg` and set your own path in it.)
+- Include `.../convolutional-pose-machines-release/caffe/build/install/lib` in environment variable `LD_LIBRARY_PATH` if you used `cmake` to compile caffe.

 ## Testing

-[//]: # (### Python)
+### Python
-[//]: # (This [demo file](https://github.com/shihenw/convolutional-pose-machines-release/blob/master/testing/python/demo.ipynb) shows how to detect multiple people's poses as we demonstrated in CVPR'16.
-For real-time performance, please read it for further explanation.)
+This [demo file](https://github.com/shihenw/convolutional-pose-machines-release/blob/master/testing/python/demo.ipynb) shows how to detect multiple people's poses as we demonstrated in CVPR'16.
+For real-time performance, please read it for further explanation.

 ### Matlab
 - Run `testing/get_model.sh` to retreive trained models from our web server.